Top 10 Most- Spoken Languages of India

 Malayalam is the official language of the state of Kerala and is also spoken by some minority groups in neighboring states.
 The Malayalis, or speakers of Malayalam, are one of the only groups in India with a 100% literacy rate.

-Malayalam is an offshoot of the Old Tamil language and is thought to have separated from Tamil in the 7th century.
+Malayalam is an offshoot of Old Tamil and is thought to have separated from Tamil sometime in the 7th century.

 Red in Malayalam:

 Other Scheduled Languages